“Don’t worry it will throw it away. We can grab it thereafter.” That was me consoling my friend.

 The nearest town to Kapilash is Dhenkanal, which is well connected to the rest of Odisha by train, bus and rental cab services.
 It is also connected directly to some other states by train and bus as well.

-Kapilash is also close to the bigger cities of the state like Cuttack or Bhubaneswar which are located 61 and 82 Km from Kapilash respectively making it a perfect weekend getaway for people of these cities as well.
+Kapilash Temple Distance from bigger cities of the state like Cuttack or Bhubaneswar is 61 and 82 KM respectively making it a perfect weekend getaway for people of these cities as well.

 There are plenty of hotels and guest houses in Dhenkanal where one can stay and explore some nearby attractions as well.